-All property assessments are prepared under direction of the Alberta Municipal Government Act (MGA), relevant Regulations and Minister’s Guidelines.
+All property assessments are prepared under direction of the Alberta Municipal Government Act (MGA), and relevant Regulations and Minister’s Guidelines.
 These documents define property and classes, and provide the instructions and standards the Assessor is to use when preparing the assessment.

 Property is defined under Part 9, Section 284(1) of the MGA as follows:

 “…(r) “property” means